 There is nothing worse than a headache—unless it’s the dull ache and throbbing pain of a migraine.
 At least 45 million Americans live with migraines, estimates the American Migraine Foundation.

-A migraine headache causes intense throbbing and pulsing in one or more areas of the head, and usually comes with nausea, vomiting, and sensitivity to sound and light.
-Migraines can last for hours or days and can be triggered by certain foods, strong perfumes, bright lights, and weather changes.
+A migraine headache, which can last for hours or sometimes days, causes intense throbbing pain in one or more areas of the head and usually comes with nausea, vomiting, and sensitivity to sound and light.
+Many things can trigger migraines, including what we eat or drink.

-- Tyramine and Phenylethylamine: These two amino acids are the most common migraine triggers.
-They’re found in chocolate, aged cheeses, citrus and vinegar.
+The amino acids tyramine and phenylethylamine are found in chocolate, aged cheeses, citrus and vinegar.

-- Caffeine: People who are sensitive to caffeine can develop migraines after drinking coffee, tea or caffeinated soft drinks.
+People sensitive to caffeine can develop migraines after drinking coffee, tea or caffeinated soft drinks.
 However, caffeine can also be used to stop migraines for some people.

 About one-third of people who experience migraine headaches point to alcoholic beverages, such as red wine, beer and whiskey, as the culprit.
 It’s unclear whether the alcohol or another migraine-provoking agent plays the role, and the root cause varies by individual.
 If you’re prone to migraines, talk to your doctor about limiting your alcohol consumption.

 Certain additives used to enhance flavor or keep food fresh longer have been shown to bring on headaches.
 If this sounds familiar to you, consider avoiding:

 - Tannins: plant compounds that give foods an astringent taste can be found in tea, red-skinned apples, apple juice and red wine.